Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 \subsection{Graphs}

-Part of the terminology and notation concerning graphs we use in this paper is either standard in graph theory or in algebraic geometry.
+Part of the terminology and notation concerning graphs in this paper is standard either in graph theory or algebraic geometry.
 The aim of this section is to recall some of these notions.
-We refer to classical text books on graph theory such as~\cite{Bol, BM, Diestel} and on algebraic geometry such as~\cite{ACGH} for more information.
+For more information, we refer to classical text books on graph theory~\cite{Bol, BM, Diestel} and algebraic geometry~\cite{ACGH}.
 All our graphs are finite.
 We allow parallel edges and loops.

 The vertex set and the edge set of a graph $G$ are denoted by $V(G)$ and $E(G)$, respectively.
 If $G$ is clear from the context, we simply use $V$ and $E$ and write $G=(V, E)$ to indicate the vertex and edge sets.